-When I made room for that hot, searing HIGH LEVEL of EMOTION , I realized that my inner container is much larger than the intensity.
+When I made room for that hot, searing HIGH LEVEL of EMOTION , I discovered my inner container is much larger than the intensity.

 And as I stayed with myself, the BIG ENERGY softened and dissipated, allowing me to connect with what was underneath the anger.